West Bengal has a population of about 10.05 crore across 23 districts, with roughly 2.43 crore young people aged 15 to 29.

-Government-funded short skill courses under PMKVY in West Bengal most often train young people as Sewing Machine Operator, Street Food Vendor- Standalone, Beauty Therapist.
+Government-funded short skill courses under PMKVY in West Bengal most often train young people as Sewing Machine Operator, Street Food Vendor- Standalone, Assistant Electrician.

 The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Fitter (NSQF), Welder (NSQF).